 Applications will only be accepted through the ERAS system.
 The deadline for receiving applications is September 1.
 Interviews will be scheduled during the fall/winter.
 After all applicants have been interviewed, the faculty rank applicants in order of preference and submit the list of names to the National Resident Matching Program.

-• Licenses and dues: Idaho board of medicine, DEA, board of pharmacy, AAFP, AGS membership.
+- Licenses and dues: Idaho board of medicine, DEA, board of pharmacy, certifications (BLS, ACLS, etc.), AAFP membership, AAHIVM accreditation.

 Longitudinal Experiences